TDAILab/tutorial-template/docs/source/index.rst

 Welcome to MLOps's documentation!
 ===================================

-**MLOps** is ease the transition from machine learning model development to operation and reduce operation costs
+**MLOps** is ease the transition from machine learning model development to operation and reduce operation costs.

 Ship models faster and do more science!